 Fortunately, I was taught to temper my sugar desires and learned restraint from my mom.
 She taught me that the main meal can speak for itself, that it doesn’t have to be followed up with whipped cream and drizzled sugar baskets.
-When she did serve dessert it would be simple – a bowl of fresh picked strawberries from the farm next to Torrance airport sprinkled with a little Kirsch cherry liqueur, or maybe a tiny drizzle of balsamic vinegar.
+When she did serve dessert it would be simple – a bowl of fresh-picked strawberries from the farm on the slopes of Palos Verdes sprinkled with a little Kirsch cherry liqueur, or maybe a tiny drizzle of balsamic vinegar.
 While my dad tended to make things as complicated and impressive as possible, it was mom in the kitchen serving up the day-to-day food that influenced me most.
 She always said food doesn’t have to be complicated; life doesn’t have to be complicated.
 Live the best you can and enjoy the simple things, get the most out of every moment.
 Less is usually more.

 Stick with me here – this brings me to éclairs; a very simple pastry.
-Pâte à Choux, an egg custard, a bit of ganache… I’ve made them many times, an addiction fueled by a very nice Hawaiian woman, on a rainy night, many years ago.
+Pâte à Choux, an egg custard, a bit of ganache… I have made them many times, an addiction fueled by a very nice Hawaiian woman, on a rainy night, many years ago.

-A thousand feet up the steep road from our house was a little restaurant/bakery called Hawaiian Delights.
+A thousand feet higher in elevation on a steep road from our house was a little restaurant/bakery called Hawaiian Delights.
 My father mentioned that their dessert list included homemade chocolate éclairs, so of course I had to give them a try.
 To me, they were heaven: chocolate and pastry cream that I could eat with my fingers.
 I made the trip up that long hill on a regular basis to satisfy my sweet tooth.
 Enter my long-suffering friend Jeff.
 One fall evening after days of glowing descriptions of the pastry at the top of the mountain, he finally agreed to accompany me on my weekly pilgrimage, and so we set off.

 Three-quarters of the way up the hill it started to rain, a hard drenching downpour that filled our shoes and soaked us to our shorts, but we were so close I was determined to push on.
 I twisted Jeff’s arm, and we continued, finally arriving under the white fluorescent lights outside our destination.
 “You are going to be so glad you came”, I told him.
 “This will be an experience you’ll never forget”; and so it was.